Temporal Graph Classes: A View Through Temporal Separators: Temporal Restrictions

 \citet[Definition~2.1]{KuhnLO10} introduced the following class of temporal graphs.

-\begin{definition} A temporal graph~$\TG=(V,\TE,\tau)$ is~$T$-interval connected for~$T\geq 1$ if for every~$t\in[\tau-T+1]$ the static graph~$G=(V,\bigcap_{i=t}^{t+T-1} E_i(\TG))$ is connected. \end{definition}
+\begin{definition} A temporal graph~$\TG=(V,\TE,\tau)$ is~$T$-interval connected for~$T\geq 1$ if for every~$t\in[\tau-T+1]$ the static graph~$G:=(V,\bigcap_{i=t}^{t+T-1} E_i(\TG))$ is connected. \end{definition}

 \citet{KuhnLO10} studied $T$-interval connected temporal graphs in the context of counting and token dissemination.
 Note that temporal graphs where each layer is connected are 1-interval connected temporal graphs, but are not necessarily~$T$-interval connected for some~$T\geq 2$.
-On the other hand, for every~$T$-interval connected temporal graph it holds true that each layer is connected.
+On the contrary, for every~$T$-interval connected temporal graph it holds that each layer is connected.

-\begin{observation} There is a polynomial-time many-one reduction that maps any instance~$(\TG=(V,\TE,\tau),s,t,k)$ of~\nonstrproblem{} to an equivalent instance~$(\TG'=(V',\TE',\tau),s,t,k+1)$ such that~$\TG'$ is $T$-interval connected for every~$T\geq 1$. \end{observation}
+\begin{observation} There is a polynomial-time many-one reduction that maps any instance $(\TG=(V,\TE,\tau),s,z,k)$ of~\nonstrproblem{} to an equivalent instance~$(\TG'=(V',\TE',\tau),s,z,k+1)$ such that~$\TG'$ is $T$-interval connected for every~$T\geq 1$. \end{observation}